marcusnerdicus/REDAGraphDocs/Web/Account/settings.md

 # User Settings

-User Settings are accessed with the icon in right hand corner of the web application. you
+User Settings are accessed with the icon located in right hand corner of the web application.

 ![reda_web_user_icon.PNG](../../images/reda_web_user_icon.PNG)